chr1sC0d1ng/supermaya-new/site/posts/why-we-love-chatgpt.md

 ---
 title: "Why we love ChatGPT: No question is stupid"
 date: "2023-08-13"
 description: "Being able to ask questions without fear of judgement is powerful.
-So what happens to answer sites that used human generated content"
+So what happens to answer sites that used human generated content?"
 tags:
   - "AI"
   - "LLM"